pylint: disable=C0103, C0114

 suppressError = normalizers.normalizeBoolean(suppressError)

-self._interpolate(factor, minKerning, maxKerning,
+factor, minKerning, maxKerning, round=round, suppressError=suppressError

 [docs]